 A great way to add character to a traditionally designed kitchen is through a noteworthy backsplash.
 Try a polished copper, brushed nickel or pewter backsplash panel over the sink and stove to make it unforgettable.
 It will add visual interest while showcasing your cabinetry and counters perfectly.
 Another way to create a focal point in a traditional kitchen is through the installation of a medallion over the stove area surrounded by ceramic tile.
 This is your chance to choose a centerpiece that customizes the room’s look to your preferences.
 Let your personality shine!

 A transitional kitchen design can be enhanced through a beautiful mosaic tile installation with additional contrasting patterns sprinkled evenly throughout to provide a welcome diversion to the normal layout.
 Another way to add a little unpredictability to your ceramic tile choice is with an unusual geometric design.
 This will give you an opportunity to inject a little fun into the room’s look, especially if your kitchen features are on the plain side.

 Modern kitchens are known for their sleek, minimal design elements.
 Choose a backsplash that complements its features with glass mosaic tile with metallic accents to complement appliances and other surfaces.
 Marble is another great choice, especially if you have darker cabinets that will make this material pop out at you upon entering the room.
 With the benefit of one large slab installed and properly sealed on the wall, this makes for quick, easy cleaning!

-No matter what style you choose or need to match, the consultants at Conestoga Tile are ready to help!
+No matter what style of backsplash pattern you choose or need to match, the consultants at Conestoga Tile are ready to help!